 Chemo-sensitivity & Genomic Tests

-Chemo-sensitivity and genomic testing are useful when the patient uses chemotherapeutic agents and even some supplements.
+Chemo-sensitivity and genomic testing are a form of molecular cancer diagnostics, they are useful when the patient uses chemotherapeutic agents and even some supplements.
 These tools can help to individualized protocols thereby finding the most effective and safest pharmaceutical and neutraceutical interventions.
 (1) These tests can be ordered via the links below:

 1. The Greek RGCC test has a 2 week turnaround time.
 It can cost $2700 – $3000 depending on the exchange rate and is not usually reimbursable by insurance.